roger-linville/rlinvillestamps/README.md

 # 👋 Hello developer!
-This project contains a basic HTML structure to get you started.
-Check our [tutorials for frontend development](https://www.w3schools.com/where_to_start.asp) to learn the basics of [HTML](https://www.w3schools.com/html/default.asp) and [CSS](https://www.w3schools.com/css/default.asp). 🦄
+This site will give you a simple walk through of how to set up a Github Pages site using Github Desktop and your favorite IDE.

 ## 🏗 What's next?